-Because social media is like attending a party or function, if we try to be in all of them or even several, we are simply unable to do any of them justice...unless, of course, we have deep pockets and can hire a large staff to manage it all.
+Social media is like attending a party, if we try to be at all of them, we are unable...unless, of course, we have deep pockets and can hire a large staff to manage it all.

 The best rule for a small business is to have one to three social media accounts.
 One is primary, where most time is spent, and two are secondary.
-In other words, one will be managed daily, 24/7 while the others are perhaps every couple of days.
+But all must be attended daily.

 In fact, another mistake many make is just that: They do not spend enough time on any one social media.
 It is just something they do to get their name out and perhaps push promotions through.
 But as already stated, unless we are active with the account, talking to folks regularly, answering questions, and engaging our audience, our business will suffer.

-Thus, despite the number of social media accounts your company has, make sure you are managing them right or not at all.
+Thus, when it comes to social media, make sure you are managing them right or not at all.